 The Pupil Premium is additional funding paid to schools in respect of their disadvantaged students (students who have been registered for free schools meals (FSM) at any point in the last six years or are looked after continuously by the local authority for more than1 day).
 Schools receive this funding to support their eligible students and narrow the attainment gap between them and their peers.
+Schools are free to spend the Pupil Premium as they see fit.

 Our funding in 2018-19 is £935 per student for those who have been recorded as eligible for free school meals (FSM) at any point in the last six years (Ever 6 FSM).
 We also receive pupil premium plus of £2,300 for the following students: